* Translated by AI

 Photo SBS

-The drama is a fantasy romantic comedy in which the spirit of Kang Dan-sim (played by Lim Ji-yeon), known as the worst villain in Joseon history, possesses the body of Shin Seo-ri, an unknown actress in the modern era, and becomes entangled with Cha Jae-se, a chaebol known as a "capitalist monster" (played by Heo Nam-jun).
+The drama is a fantasy romantic comedy in which the spirit of Kang Dan-sim (Lim Ji-yeon), known as the worst villain in Joseon history, possesses the body of Shin Seo-ri, an unknown actress in the modern era, and becomes entangled with Cha Jae-seok (Heo Nam-jun), a chaebol dubbed a "capitalist monster."

-What global viewers noticed first was Lim Ji-yeon's overwhelmingly powerful comedic performance.
-On Reddit's K-drama board, comments poured in such as "The best first episode ever," "I didn't know Lim Ji-yeon could act so comedically," and "Lim Ji-yeon is a perfect actress who excels in any genre."
+What global viewers noticed first was Lim Ji-yeon's overwhelmingly comedic performance.
+On Reddit's K-drama board, comments poured in: "The best first episode ever," "I didn't know Lim Ji-yeon could act so comedically," and "Lim Ji-yeon is a perfect actress who excels in any genre."

-On IMDB, 10-point reviews followed, describing the series as "a perfect combination of comedy and romance" and "a show that instantly lifts your mood after a stressful day."
-One Reddit user said, "I almost spat out my rice during the flower fight scene.
+On IMDB, 10-point reviews followed, praising the "perfect combination of comedy and romance" and saying it "instantly lifts your mood after a stressful day."
+One Reddit user remarked, "I almost spat out my rice during the flower fight scene.
 It was so unexpected."
-Another user praised, "It's a time-travel drama, but elevating clichés into meta-gags is genius."
+Another user added, "It's a time-travel drama, but elevating clichés into meta-gags is genius," offering high praise.

 The most common reaction was the sweet regret of "I regret starting to watch."
 Comments such as "Don't start watching now; you'll have to wait a week," and "Why did I start watching a drama that's still airing?
-I haven't learned my lesson yet" went viral with hundreds of likes. @beyly_kim's comment, "Why didn't I wait until all episodes were released?
-I never learn my lesson," received 1,166 likes, while @cukupppp_cukupAPAAAA's comment, "Warning: Do not start," garnered 608 likes.
+I still haven't learned my lesson" went viral with hundreds of likes. @beyly_kim's comment, "Why didn't I wait until all episodes were out?
+I will never learn my lesson," received 1,166 likes, while @cukupppp_cukupAPAAAA's "Warning: Do not start" garnered 608 likes.
 The comment section, filled with responses in dozens of languages including Japanese, Indonesian, Spanish, Russian, and Arabic, created a global festival atmosphere in itself.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>